top of page

 My Role

-The idea: A Flexible and Inclusive Toolkit
+The idea: A Flexible Framework

 We looked at how we currently receive requirements from the curriculum team.
 The articles are specific to a math skill and the illustration is a digital/pencil sketch or a shutterstock image of the closest idea.